paulobolinhas/DCO/README.md

 - Non-Functional Assessment: The quality of the design and organization of the code will be assessed, with particular emphasis on the applied Usage Standards.
 In addition to the GRASP standards, we will take into account the Façade, DTO, Strategy, Adapter, Pure Fabrication, Factory, Singleton, Composite, Builder, Chain of Command and Observer standards.
 Of these patterns, you should only use those that make sense.
 The granularity of git commits will also be evaluated.

-- Changes in use cases
+- Changes in use cases:
 You must take into account the following additional requirements:

 The system must be configured with ways to order available aid.
 One of the possible ways is by increasing availability date.
 Another way will be first by accommodation, then by other items, ordered within each category randomly.